MessageContext Design

 string?
 CausationId // Links to parent message

 IDispatchMessage?
-Message // The message object
+Message // The message payload

 object?
 Result // Handler return value